International Affairs Fellowship

 The Council of American Ambassadors (CAA) International Affairs Fellowship program enables six undergraduate students per year to come to Washington, D.C. and participate in a prestigious summer program that combines mentoring by former U.S. ambassadors and academic studies in international affairs, augmenting the practical experience of the State Department internships.
 The potent combination of mentoring, practical training and academic study inspires and prepares the Fellows to assume the responsibility of helping the United States strengthen our alliances and promote democracy, peace, human rights and prosperity in our relations with other countries around the world.

-The application deadline for the 2018 CAA Fellowship/IEIA program is 11:59 p.m.
-Eastern Standard Time on Friday, February 23, 2018 which is 18 calendar days earlier than the final TFAS application deadline.
+The application deadline for the 2019 CAA Fellowship/IEIA program is 11:59 p.m.
+Eastern Standard Time on Monday, March 4, 2019.
 Please follow this link for more information: http://www.dcinternships.org/programs/international-affairs-and-economics/?section=tab6&details=true

 To be eligible for the CAA Fellowship program, the applicant must be extremely motivated and must have: